Common dance injuries and prevention techniques

 Ankle sprains are caused by any movement that forces the ankle outside of the normal range of motion, resulting in its ligaments being overstretched or torn.
 A good example of this would be performing a jump or combination and landing incorrectly.

-The symptoms of ankle sprains include loss of the joint and swelling in more severe cases.
+The symptoms of ankle sprains include loss of strength in the joint and swelling in more severe cases.
 This injury can be prevented by carrying out different ankle exercises, but if you’re unfortunate enough to sprain your ankle, the best approach is to follow the trusted RICE method (Rest, Ice, Compression, Elevation).

 Cartilage tears